 Risk of Rain 2, like its predecessor, is what is referred to as a “Rogue-like” game.
 This is a reference to the original computer dungeon-crawling game from way, way back in the day of 1980.
-Rogue was a game with ASCII characters (i.e., text and letters) for graphics, and presented the player with randomly generated levels and monster spawns.
+Rogue was a game with ASCII character (i.e., text and letters) for graphics, and presented the player with randomly generated levels and monster spawns.

 “Rogue-like” nowadays means that the game is an all-action-crawl through random, procedurally generated levels, and a one-life, perma-death policy (i.e., when your character dies, you have to start the level over).

 One to four players storm a landscape full of hostile creatures to survive long enough to find a randomly placed teleporter pod.
-They can then activate and defend it against waves of monsters and boss monsters until it can be used to exit the level and gain experience and rewards.
+They can then activate and defend it against waves of monsters and boss-monsters until it can be used to exit the level and gain experience and rewards.

 Risk of Rain 2’s arcade-style gameplay and approach make for a game that is easy to jump into and start playing.
 The fast-paced, constant, twitch-reflex running, dodging, and shooting brings 2D platforming style mechanics to a 3D, third-person perspective and continued play rewards players with a more robust set of possible items to find and power-ups.

 Suggested rig for this game: Immerse yourself in playing Risk of Rain 2 with the HP Pavilion 17t gaming laptop, which provides a 17.3-inch diagonal FHD, anti-glare, and WLED-backlit screen with a sleek, narrow bezel for maximum viewing experience.
-And the full-size island-style backlit keyboard with a numeric keypad is ideal for control and tactile feedback.
+And the full-size island-style backlit keyboard with numeric keypad is ideal for control and tactile feedback.

 Inspired by the Japanese cult-hit film Battle Royale and the book The Hunger Games, Greene created a variant mod of an existing mod(!!) of a game called ARMA 2.
-He took the mod DayZ which turned the open-world tactical shooter ARMA 2 into a zombie-apocalypse game and turned it into DayZ: Battle Royale! where players were pitted against each other and the zombies, in shrinking safe zones.
+He took the mod DayZ which turned the open-world tactical shooter ARMA 2 into a zombie-apocalypse game, and turned it into DayZ: Battle Royale! where players were pitted against each other and the zombies, in shrinking safe zones.

-This mod was so popular and well-received that Greene, homebrew, self-taught modder, was scooped up by Sony to develop games.
-He was then poached by a South Korean gaming company to develop and refine the addictive Battle Royale gameplay style into its standalone title.
+This mod was so popular and well-received that Greene, a homebrew, self-taught modder, was scooped up by Sony to develop games.
+He was then poached by a South Korean gaming company to develop and refine the addictive Battle Royale gameplay style into its own standalone title.

 This produced the blueprint for the most successful video game genre in the history of gaming, which has spawned imitators like Fortnite, Apex Legends, Realm Royale, and many more.